429 Too Many Requests

 Takeaway

-The 429 Too Many Requests status code is a client error that is sent by the server when a resource is not available because too many HTTP requests are made within a certain period of time.
-Previous HTTP requests may be attributable to specific users or instead, are counted at the resource level irrespective of the client.
+The 429 Too Many Requests status code is a client error sent by the server when a resource is not available because too many HTTP requests are made within a certain period.
+Previous HTTP requests are attributable to specific users or are counted at the resource level irrespective of the client.

 See also